Lecrapouille/TimedPetriNetEditor/README.md

 ## Usage

-- Right click: add a transition
+- Right click: add a transition.
-- Left click: add a place
+- Left click: add a place.
-- Left click and Left Control key : add an arc from a place or transition
+- Left click and Left Control key : add an arc from a place or transition.
-- Left click and Left Shift key : add an arc from a place or transition
+- Left click and Left Shift key : add an arc from a place or transition.
-- Middle click: remove a place or a transition or an arc
+- Middle click: remove a place or a transition or an arc.
-- `+` key: add a token on the place pointed by the mouse cursor
+- `+` key: add a token on the place pointed by the mouse cursor.
-- `-` key: remove a token on the place pointed by the mouse cursor
+- `-` key: remove a token on the place pointed by the mouse cursor.
-- `r` key: m_simulating simulation
+- `r` key: m_simulating simulation.
-- `e` key: end simulation
+- `e` key: end simulation.
-- `c` key: clear the Petri net
+- `c` key: clear the Petri net.
+- `s` key: save the Petri net as JSON file.

 ## Work In Progress

-- Modify the speed of animated tokens depending on the arc size to make them arrive at the same time.
+- Load json file
 - Move/remove nodes not yet implemented.
 - Fix arrow magnitude.
 - Allow to modify the name of nodes.